zeekhuge/BeagleScope/examples/README.md

 ## **Examples**
 The examples are based on the pru-software-support-package provided by TI.
 These examples were tested on 4.4.11-ti-r29 kernel version and are based on older version of RPMsg kernel module, that used mailboxes.
 The newer RPMsg, that uses ARM INTC in place of mailboxes, is available in kernel version 4.4.12-ti-r31 and later.
+For examples ported to the newer RPMsg please go to branch [port_to_4.4.12-ti-r31+](https://github.com/ZeekHuge/BeagleScope/tree/port_to_4.4.12-ti-r31+/examples)

 ### -firmware_examples
 Contains examples that are only related to the firmware code for both or one of the PRUs.